kaminimehra/OpenSource_CA2/Readme.txt

 1.Download the zip file

-2.Extract the file and copy obcs folder
+2.Extract the file and copy folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)